Why is it called aerial application instead of crop dusting?

 My field is within or borders a wind farm, will I be able to get aerial application services?

-Each field near a wind turbine will be evaluated separately.
-We value safety above all else as the physical size of these wind turbines can create a hazard to aerial applicators.
-The grouping of wind turbines together within a relatively small area creates a sort of obstacle course that must be dealt with while managing the aircraft and performing many other tasks necessary for a safe application.
+In some cases we will use a drone rather than an airplane to treat fields with wind turbines in or around the field.
+The grouping of wind turbines together within a relatively small area creates a sort of obstacle course that must be dealt with while managing the airplane and performing many other tasks necessary for a safe application.
 Large wind turbines create an area of turbulent air downwind that can extend for a mile or more.
-This disturbed air increases the risk of drift and poses an additional safety hazard to the flight of our aircraft.
-A charge of 1.5 times the normal application rate will apply to any field where these obstacles are in, adjacent to, or otherwise change the way our aircraft has to maneuver to properly treat the field.
+This disturbed air increases the risk of drift and poses an additional safety hazard to the flight of our airplane.
 In some cases, we will elect not to treat a field near wind turbines due to these hazards.

 How do you make sure the product lands on the plant?